This post may contain affiliate links. Please read my affiliate policy for more information.

 You’re mad, and you know it will eventually get better.
 But, you’re not in good emotional place to make a gratitude list.

 So, let’s create a This Sucks Ass list instead.
+Kind of like an alternative to a gratitude list.
 This list is for the problems that piss you off the most.
 Those I’ve-had-it-up-to-my-eyeballs-dealing-with-this-shit kind of problems.

 Get a Fillable Template